SoftwareEng2-Team/run-for-your-life/LivingDocument.md

 ##### Back-End
 - API Handlers: Manages core game logic such as updating position and claim territory.
-- Game Logic: Computes areas enclosed by a completed run and checks if a user's route overlaps another's.
+- Game Logic: Computes areas enclosed by a completed run.
 - Database Handlers: Handles user data and stores running route data.

 #####Database
 - The backbone for storing and managing game data.
-- The schema includes key tables such as users, which store gameplay statistics, routes, which logs completed running circuits with timestamps and GPS coordinates, and territories, which track claimed land areas for each user.
+- The schema includes key tables such as users, which store gameplay statistics, routes, which logs completed running circuits and territories, which track claimed land areas for each user.

 ##### Location Tracking API
 - Uses Google Maps API to fetch and process real-time location data.